wp-plugins/rencontre/readme.txt

 = Conditions to appear in un-logged homepage =
 * Wait few days (parameter in admin) ;
 * Have a photo on my profile ;
-* Have an attention-catcher and an ad with more than 30 characters.
+* Have an attention-catcher and an ad with more than 30 characters ;
+* Rencontre::f_ficheLibre() is on the right template.

 = How to personalize style =
 The default style file is located in `rencontre/css/rencontre.css`.